MontiCore/monticore/docs/BestPractices.md

   Furthermore, the token parser (i.e. the lexer) does not consider backtracking.
 * If combinations of characters may be split into several token sequences this leads to problems.
 E.g. in `3-2` and `(-2)` the `-` has different roles.
+  Unfortunately these problems also occur when composing languages that make excessive use of (conflicting) token definitions.
 * Solution: instead of defining a complex token like
   ```
     token NegativeNat = "-" Digits;